awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli.md

-# Creating a Trail with the AWS Command Line Interface<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli"></a>
+# Creating and Updating a Trail with the AWS Command Line Interface<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli"></a>

 **Note**
 You need the AWS command line tools to run the AWS Command Line Interface \(AWS CLI\) commands in this topic\.
 For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 For help with CloudTrail commands at the AWS CLI command line, type `aws cloudtrail help`\.